OpenNMT/opennmt.github.io/Advanced.md

   * `C`: token is capitalized (Opennmt)
   * `M`: token case is mixed (OpenNMT)
 * `-bpe_model`: Apply Byte Pair Encoding if the BPE model path is given
-* `-nparallel`: Number of parallel thread to run the tokenization
 * `-batchsize`: Size of each parallel batch - you should not change except if low memory

 Note: